tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment/index.md

 In [this article](../troubleshooting/binary-incompatibility), I talk about an experience I had with the famous binary compatibility.

-#### Issues

-One of the main issue of `v0.1.0` is the local FS update regarding deleting files.
-When a user deletes a file form the system, it's physically deleted from the user machine but not physically deleted from the other client machines.
-This feature will be implemented in a further project version.
-Significant performance optimizations will be scheduled for later releases too.

 ### Bibliography

 - Linux Containers.
 (2021).
 Linuxcontainers.Org. https://linuxcontainers.org/